dev-warrior777/go-electrum-client/chain/btc/README.md

-# Package node
+# Package btc

-A node is an electrumX server.
+A btc chain node is a BTC electrumX server.